gdiaz384/py3bt_tracker/README.md

 1. Runs on port 9000, with a requested check-in interval of 4 minutes by default (change via command line)
 2. Intended use case is in a LAN enviornment, will also work on the internet, but not currently optimized for it.
-3. currently no scrape/statistics/ipv6/private/logging features
+3. Currently no scrape/statistics/ipv6/private/logging features
 4. IPv6, UDP support and obfuscation features might be added at some point

 ## Syntax: